Follow these steps below to identify hidden malicious links first if they exist on your website.

 If you can’t locate those links provided by Google Ads support email in your website source code, skip to the Step 5: Resubmit Ads

-If you can identify malicious links in your website HTML source code, follow the next step to locate the source of those links.
+If you can identify malicious links in your website’s HTML source code, follow the next step to locate the source of those links.

 Step 3: Check website database

-If those malicious links are hidden into the database, you may locate it by simply searching using link domain names or unique keywords.
+If those malicious links are hidden into the database, you may locate them by simply searching using link domain names or unique keywords.

 dolohen a search term in our example.